 Employees who have occasion to drive any Board-owned vehicle and/or transport students shall annually provide the Superintendent with a copy of their driving record from the Kentucky Department of Transportation.
 Any traffic citation received during the year shall be reported to the Superintendent prior to driving a Board-owned vehicle or transporting students.

+The Superintendent shall require any driver of any non-school bus passenger vehicle owned, leased or contracted by the District which is authorized to transport students to and from approved school activities and who does not have a valid commercial driver’s license to meet the requirements set forth in KRS 160.380.

 Board Owned Vehicles